 As part of the JPSIP, JUSNL has planned for development of 25 new substations and associated transmission lines.
-These substations and transmission lines have further been consolidated into schemes.
-For the purpose of implementation these schemes are divided into 3 Phases.
-The subprojects in each of the schemes are presented as Annexure 1.
+These substations and transmission lines have further been consolidated into Schemes.
+For the purpose of implementation these Schemes are divided into 3 Phases.
+The subprojects in each of the Schemes are presented as Annexure 1.

 In Phase III there are 9 schemes.
-Two (2) nos of these schemes are located in Deoghar district and remaining seven (7) schemes are located in Palamu,
+Two (2) nos of these schemes are located in Deoghar district and remaining seven (7) schemes are located in Palamu, Garhwa, Saraikela Kharsawan, Simdega, Latehar, Deoghar, East Singhbhum and Palamu district.
+The subprojects in each of the schemes are presented as Annexure 1.

-Garhwa, Saraikela Kharsawan, Simdega, Latehar, Deoghar, East Singhbhum and Palamu district.
+This Environment and Social Impact Assessment Report deal with the construction of 132 kV D/C 3 Ph.
+Chandwa - Latehar transmission line.

-This Environment and Social Impact Assessment Report deal with the construction of LILO 1 and LILO 2 of 132 kV Jamtara - Madhupur Transmission Line at Narayanpur GSS.
-The detail of the interlinked subproject is presented in Table 1.1.
+This transmission line is part of Scheme Z of Phase III.
+The details of the other interlinked subprojects in the Scheme are presented in Table 1.1.

-Table 1.1 Details of the substation and interlinked project (Additional Scheme 4)
+Table 1.1 Details of the substation and interlinked projects (Scheme Z)

 Sl.
-No Details of Additional Scheme 4 Capacity (MVA) Length (km) 1.
-132 kV GSS at Narainpur 100 2.
-LILO 1 of 132 kV D/C Jamtara - Madhupur Transmission Line at Narayanpur GSS - 12.599 3.
-LILO 2 of 132 kV D/C Jamtara - Madhupur Transmission Line at Narayanpur GSS - 13.350
+No Details of Scheme Z Capacity (MVA) Length (km) 1.
+132/33 kV GSS Chandwa (2x50 MVA) 100 2.
+132 kV DC 3 Ph.
+Chandwa - Latehar transmission line - 23.457